Jaccident2910/Team-10-Project/Requirements Specification/specification.md

 "The client", "Microsoft": The client for this project, consisting primarily of Lilia Georgieva, but including Microsoft as a whole.

 "The users", "the applicants", "the candidates": The people who will be solving the puzzles in this system and participating in the rankings.
 In other words, the people the client will want to consider as potential applicants for graduate software roles.

-### 1.4 References
-[UML Use Case Diagrams]

-### 1.5 Document Overview
-Describe what the rest of the document contains and how it is organized.

 ## 2. Product Overview